 Interpreters and Transcribers

-- DRC will provide and fund interpreters or transcribers upon request for UALR-sponsored social events or programs that are not directly related to an academic class, such as workshop, organizational meeting, or event.
+- DRC will provide and fund interpreters or transcribers upon request for UA Little Rock-sponsored social events or programs that are not directly related to an academic class, such as workshops, organizational meetings, or events.
 Note: The exception is when the event is financed by fees or ticket sales.

 - Hiring unit will provide and fund interpreters or transcribers for employees at department meetings and work-related assignments upon request.
 For a new hire, if the department was not able to budget for this expense, the DRC will assume this responsibility until the end of that fiscal year, after which time the department will assume responsibility.
 The DRC will provide interpreting or transcribing resources as needed.